typedb/typedb/docs/pages/academy/4-data-loading/3-xml-migration.md

 KB: academy
 ---

 Data stored into CSV files is particularly easy to migrate, because it has a nice and clean tabular format.
-In this lesson, we will have a quick glance at how it is possible to migrate into GRAKN more structured data files, like XML or JSON files.
+In this lesson, we will have a quick glance at how it is possible to migrate into Grakn more structured data files, like XML or JSON files.

 We will cover here only some basic constructs that can be used to migrate XML files to avoid this course becoming a full course on XML, which is a very rich topic on its own, but if you are interested in studying more, [the internet is your friend](https://www.w3schools.com/xml/xml_whatis.asp).